The Mighty Orinoco

-The Mighty Orinoco (Le Superbe Orénoque) is a novel by French writer Jules Verne (1828–1905), first published in 1898 as a part of the Voyages Extraordinaires.
+The Mighty Orinoco (Le Superbe Orénoque) is a novel by French writer Jules Verne (1828–1905), first published in 1898 as a part of the Voyages extraordinaires.
 It tells the story of young Jeanne's journey up the Orinoco River in Venezuela with her protector, Sergeant Martial, in order to find her father, Colonel de Kermor, who disappeared some years before.

+The first publication was as a serial in the Magasin d'éducation et de récréation from January 1 to December 15, 1898; as a single volume, it was published November 24, 1898.